A young, Black, male college student reads messages on mobile phone.

 • Debts you owe, such as student loans that you’re required to repay

-• Income you can’t legally access, such as wages that are being garnished
+• Income you can’t legally access, such as garnished wages

-• Income that’s fraudulent or can’t be verified with documentation
+• Income that’s fraudulent or you can’t verify with documentation

-• While having savings is beneficial, it might not be considered as regular income on a credit card application
+• While a savings account is beneficial, some credit card companies might not consider it as regular income

 Can you apply for a Discover student card with no income?

-When you apply for a student credit card, you need to demonstrate that you have access to funds to pay your bills, but that doesn’t mean you need income from a job.
-Like all credit card issuers, Discover accepts amounts directly deposited to borrowers eighteen to twenty years old as income, and income that is regularly available to you from another person if you're twenty-one or older (or eighteen or older in certain states).
-Additionally, there is no credit score required to apply for Discover Student credit cards2.
+Like all credit card issuers, Discover accepts amounts directly deposited to student borrowers as income.
+Discover also accepts income that’s regularly available to you from another person if you're twenty-one or older (or eighteen or older in certain states).
+Additionally, there is no credit score required to apply for Discover Student credit cards.2

 Do income requirements change for your student credit card after you graduate?